armysarge/ss-minify-assets-extension/README.md

 2. **Minify All Files in a Directory:**
    - Right-click on a directory in the Explorer
+   - Choose one of the following options:
+     - "Minify all CSS/JS in directory" - Processes both CSS and JS files
+     - "Minify all CSS in directory" - Processes only CSS files
+     - "Minify all JS in directory" - Processes only JavaScript files
    - Select "Minify all CSS/JS in directory" from the context menu
    - All CSS and JS files in the directory (and subdirectories) will be minified